shakes76/PatternFlow/recognition/ISIC_segmentation_43939862/README.md

 # ISIC Image Segmentation Using Improved Unet

 The model used in this project, based on the ConvNet from [1], is an improved version of Unet.[2]
-This improved Unet uses the main aspects of the original Unet ñ an autoencoder with long skip connections ñ as well as a few additional features.
+This improved Unet uses the main aspects of the original Unet ‚Äì an autoencoder with long skip connections ‚Äì as well as a few additional features.
 Firstly, they use residual blocks in the context pathway (encoder), inspired by [3].
 By adding short skip connections (identity mappings in this case, shown to be optimal by [4]) from the input to the output of a block, connected with an element-wise sum, the gradient can flow more